Does Baby Powder Cause Cancer?

 *** Disclaimer: An attorney must meet certain requirements to join these organizations or receive these awards.
 For more information on Membership Criteria for Million Dollar Advocates Forum, Multi-Million Dollar Advocates Forum, Super Lawyers, The National Trial Lawyers Top 100, AV Preeminent by Martindale-Hubbell, and the Litigator Award, please visit our Membership Criteria page.
 These awards and memberships should not be construed as a promise or guarantee of a similar result.
 Each case is different and must be evaluated separately.

-Facing nearly 20,000 lawsuits alleging that its talc-based products cause cancer, Johnson & Johnson has announced that it will stop selling baby powder in North America.
+Facing more than 20,000 lawsuits alleging that its talc-based products cause cancer, Johnson & Johnson has announced that it will stop selling baby powder in North America.
 Our attorneys are actively inv…